 *No, my problem is that with this issue and as well as with last week’s, is that by taking Spidey and Felicia’s relationship back to square one, it doesn’t feel the least bit fresh or inspired.
 And since we are essentially told that it’s not going to be anything more than just sex between them and that it’s going to end badly eventually, there just doesn’t seem to be much emotional investment in them rekindling their “relationship.”
 Not to mention that Felicia Hardy, despite all the development she’s undergone with Spidey over the years, is now essentially reduced to “Spidey’s kinky booty-call.”

 When Peter and MJ were married, it served the story to have Black Cat still have feelings for Peter, as that resulted in an awkward dynamic for the married superhero, and created some conflict at home.
 Although one problem with that from a storytelling perspective is that the unrequited lover is more interesting than the happily married guy with a slightly jealous wife.
-As a result, you had a guest star more compelling than the lead.
+As a result, you had a guest star whose problem was more compelling than the lead.

 There were some cries of misogyny after the depiction of the Black Cat and MJ as sexually active young women, which gets into questions of gender, slut-shaming and what’s appropriate in this type of book.
 Though there are things that are more socially acceptable for a young married couple than for a group of young unmarried people, so you could argue that this type of controversy is unnecessary in a book that will have plenty of younger readers.

-There are some complications exclusive to superhero comics, where the story’s been ongoing for decades.
+There are some complications exclusive to superhero comics, a medium where the story’s been ongoing for decades.
 The first time I published this entry for spidermanreviews.com, the majority of the top 25 best-selling comic books featured characters who have been around for over a generation.
 The possible exceptions were Winter Soldier, which featured a character who was killed off in the 1960s, Teen Titans, which still features new versions of decades-old characters, and Avengers X-Sanction, which one could argue is primarily a story for Cable, who premiered in 1990.
 In any other medium, most of the material would feature entirely new characters.
 There are also remakes, but in those cases a regression would be completely acceptable, as it would feature the characters before they had matured.

 Many readers became familiar with these figures after they had matured, and developed into slightly more responsible people.
 For fans of those characters, this growth was part of the appeal, and back issues were enjoyed based on the knowledge of where the characters would later find themselves.
 Harry Osborn was a loving father who sacrificed his life to save his best friend, MJ was Mary Jane Watson Parker, and Felicia Hardy at least no longer chased after married men.